boxp/make-alpine/README.md

 # make-alpine
-A Dockerfile to use gnu-make.
+A Dockerfile to use GNU Make.